akostarigka/P2-TrafficSignClassifier/README.md

 * Analyze the softmax probabilities of the new images
 * Summarize the results with a written report

+Project code can be found on the [link](https://github.com/akostarigka/P2-TrafficSignClassifier/blob/master/Traffic_Sign_Classifier.ipynb).

+---

 [//]: # (Image References)